Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 Burrage 54.
 Not in the Glikbarg collection but see Great Flower Books p.114.
 Nissen 1205.
 Stafleu & Cowan TL2 4651.
 Pritzel 5360.
 Lindley was a noted botanist and produced several fine books.
 The original edition is quite rare, the most recent auction prices being US$21,000 for an ex-library copy and US$41,000 for an unstamped but restored copy, both in 2004.

 LOHNDORFF, Ernst; The Forest of Fear.
-London, Souvenir Press, 1956, First edition in English, 8vo [22 x 14 cm]; 182 pp, illus from photos, orig black cloth with gilt spine title lettering, dj (chipped at spine ends, few tears, not price clipped), rear blank endpaper removed, clean, very good.
+London, Souvenir Press, 1956, First edition in English, 8vo [22 x 14 cm]; 182 pp, illustrations from photos, original black cloth with gilt spine title lettering, dj (chipped at spine ends, few tears, not price clipped), rear blank endpaper removed, clean, very good.

 Subtitled, 'Orchid Hunting in the Green Hell of the Amazon', the author describes a sensational expedition through jungles, from 'the decaying, vice-ridden Amazonian settlement', through the brooding menace of the forest, pursued by 'man-hunting Indians and the treacherous masters of slave plantations, capable of incredible tortures', surviving fever, shrieking storms, wild animals, privations, in pursuit of the treasure of rare orchids, in areas where murderers live by the rule of the knife and buy their pleasure in drink-sodden orgies.
 A fun read, only a small amount of the book is on orchids.